garyaj/webTech-SiteSuite-course/README.md

             -   Outcome: Student can create a simple web form and run it

 -   CSS
+    -   Objectives: to explain and demonstrate Cascaded Style Sheets
+    -   Process: Lecture with slides; demonstration; student explores CSS elements in a web page via browser
+    -   Outcome: Student can explain or indicate in HTML documents CSS selectors, inheritence, the box model, CSS properties;
+                 student can add CSS elements to an existing HTML document to obtain various nominated styling effects.
     -   CSS standards
     -   CSS rules
     -   Validation